jakelang/design/spec.md

 ### Maps

-Map productions are key-value stores used throughout the specification, where the key and value sorts are specified when declaring the production.
+Maps are key-value stores used throughout the specification, where the key and value sorts are specified when declaring the production.
+Their syntax is given in terms of parametric productions described above.
 The syntax of maps is given here:

 ```